|

 The Continuum Hypothesis (CH)

-Is any uncountable set of real numbers
+Is every uncountable set of real numbers

 equipollent to the whole line?